bessa3301/NASA_team_Bazinga/README.md

 to get to know more about this team, please visit: teambazinga.co

+# Before you start:

+Consider checking our [amazing 3d model](https://a360.co/3dkGRmY), it launches from the browser, a service by Autodesk. (non-commercial licence)

+also, have a look at this [VIDEO](https://drive.google.com/file/d/1fnJudSjP9p4uztPqeC9cWlFvzgTDm3ZN/view?usp=sharing).
+By the way a copy can be found in the fusion360 folder

+to contact team members feel free to email us at:
+Gabriel Bessa -> bessa.3301@gmail.com (REPO Host ^^)
+Gabriel Passos -> gabrielpassos28@gmail.com
+Bruna Karina -> brunakarina62@gmail.com

 # What does the Bazinga Algorithm do? and how does it work?

 > **the problem**: Being able to use any sort of given data, specially passed trougth sensors (serial), and precisely having the information of how often is an Item N is present.